lcultrera/WildCapture/README.md

 ## Code

-The code for our experiments is organized in the `code/` directory.
-You can find detailed instructions on how to run the code and reproduce the results in the `code/README.md` file.
+The code for our experiments is organized as follow:

+project_root/
+├── config/
+│   ├── config.yaml  # Configuration file for parameters
+│   └── ...
+├── data/
+│   ├── dataloader.py  # Data loading and preprocessing
+│   └── ...
+├── model/
+│   ├── vit_model.py  # Define the VitModel class
+│   └── ...
+├── train/
+│   ├── train.py  # Training script
+│   └── loss_optimizer.py  # Loss functions and optimizers
+└── ...
 ## Citation

 If you find this work useful in your research, please consider citing: TBD